- About Us

 Luckily, however, there’s now an easy, fast, and extremely effective method that Oracle Cloud-run companies can use to secure their cloud data with multi-factor authentication.
 It’s called Centroid Approve, and it may just be the solution you’ve been searching for.

-Centroid Approve is a cloud-based multi-factor authentication tool that enhances your security for on-the-go employees by requiring additional flexible authentication methods that keep your data safe.
+Centroid Approve is a cloud-based multi-factor authentication tool (or multicloud key management) that enhances your security for on-the-go employees by requiring additional flexible authentication methods that keep your data safe.
 Companies most often use Centroid Approve as a mobile app that requires employees or other authorized users to confirm their identity with a swipe on their mobile phone, but the system works with a wide range of authentication methods to ensure data safety.

 The fully customizable and user-friendly Centroid Approve solution offers many benefits to companies, including: